Dr Wilson has always had a heart for those at the margins, having joined the Red Cross

 old girl with her child, who experienced FGM at age 5 and was raped and orphaned as her village

 was burned and everyone killed, at age 10.
-Dr Wilson retrained in Midwifery in Pakistan and
+Dr Wilson trained in basic Midwifery in Pakistan and

 volunteered at Forward, an anti-FGM charity.
 She has since started a research, advocacy